mampfes/hacs_waste_collection_schedule/doc/ics/rhein_lahn_kreis_abfallwirtschaft_de.md

 - Go to <https://www.rhein-lahn-kreis-abfallwirtschaft.de/html/cs_6615.html> and select your location.
 - Rightclick on the link ICS link above the calendar table and copy the liink address.
-- Replace the `url` in the example configuration with this link.
+- Use this url as `url` parameter.
 - Replace the year in the `url` with `{%Y}` which will always be replaced with the current year.
-- You may remove the

 ## Examples